 If you're experiencing the empty-nest syndrome or you have an older relative who is moving from a family home into a care facility, you'll need to look at downsizing the current household contents to determine what is needed and what will fit into the new home.

 Whether you're doing this for yourself or for someone else, downsizing is never easy.
 Most people tend to "downsize" each time they move, and we always dread the process, don't we?
 It's never easy to choose and it's even more difficult to give-up items that you've had for a long time.

 So, where do you start?

 Identify Where You'll Take Your Extra Things

 Before you even decide what you need to give away, decide where it will go; relatives, friends, charities, or to an auction.
 Make a list, then as you go through the house start making piles.

 Assess the New Home

 Obtain a blueprint or layout of your new home; find out exactly the size of each room, then decide which large pieces of furniture can move with you.
-Knowing what will fit and what won't will make the decision a little easier.
+Knowing what will fit and what won't fit makes the decision a little easier.